moue/stat110/README.md

 Stat 110 Cheatsheet
 =======

 Stat 110 allows you to have a page (front and back) of notes for the midterm.
 You can have two pages (front and back) for the final.
-This was the cheatsheet that I used, based off [William Chen](https://www.quora.com/William-Chen-6/answers)'s cheatsheet from when he was a teaching fellow (which is why some headings are labeled "Section #").
+This was the cheatsheet that I used, based off [William Chen's probability cheatsheet](https://github.com/wzchen/probability_cheatsheet) from when he was a teaching fellow (which is why some headings are labeled "Section #").
 My edits are all in the first four pages.
 Pages 5-7 are all William.

 I basically used the first two pages (with some changes) for the midterm and the first four pages in the final.
 Fortunately I'm done with the class, but that also means that means I won't be touching this cheatsheet again.